bcm-uga/hadaca3/phase-0-smoothie/bundle/FAQ.md

 Beware that Mac users with M1 processors might encounter problems.

-## Running Submissions ingestion and scoring locally with Docker
+**How to run submissions ingestion and scoring locally with Docker ?**

 To speed up the debugging process and avoid the full submission workflow, you can run your submission program locally using **FAKE** data.
 The fake data serves two purposes: first, it allows testing without relying on the actual scoring program (which requires the ground truth), and second, it speeds up computation.